JoshuaNehemia/CompSciNotesMD/Databases/Database Management/36_Analyzing_Narative_Problems.md

-# Lesson 2: Guidelines for Analyzing Narrative Problems in Conceptual Data Modeling
+# Guidelines for Analyzing Narrative Problems in Conceptual Data Modeling

 ---